Estimated reading time: 13 minutes

 The Return Policy Scenario: How To Return Food

-Always read the front or back of your receipt which is where most grocery stores put a blurb about returns and exchanges.
+Always read the front or back of your receipt, where most grocery stores put a blurb about returns and exchanges.

-If you are not sure, look online or make a quick phone call to customer service of the grocery store where you purchased the item.
+If you are unsure, look online or make a quick phone call to the grocery store’s customer service where you purchased the item.

-Falling with-in policy time-line bring the product in a bag with the receipt back to the grocery store and head straight to the customer service counter.
+Falling within the policy timeline, bring the product in a bag with the receipt back to the grocery store and head straight to the customer service counter.

 Customer service: Hi, How can I help you?

-Customer: Hello, I’d like to return food that we bought which my family did not like.
+Customer: Hello, I’d like to return the food that we bought which my family did not like.

 This is when you open your shopping bag and pull out the product to show customer service.